 - Young girls may get their periods anywhere from 21 to 45 days or more apart.

-Dysfunctional uterine bleeding most commonly occurs when the ovaries do not release an egg.
-Changes in hormone levels cause your period to be later or earlier and sometimes heavier than normal.
+AUB can occur when the ovaries do not release an egg.
+Changes in hormone levels cause your period to be later or earlier.
+Your period may sometimes be heavier than normal.

 - Bleeding or spotting from the vagina between periods